 - 1. See that an educational program on proper crowd control behavior at games is conducted for the students over the intercom or announced in the school notices when the team is scheduled for a tournament contest on any particular day. - 2.
 Advise students that the use of confetti, signs, placards, streamers, bugles, horns, drums or other obnoxious and disconcerting noisemakers will not be allowed under any circumstances and that after one warning violators can and will be removed from the site of that game. - 3.
-CHECK CONDITION OF STUDENT / FAN SEATING AREA FOR EXISTING DAMAGE. - 4.
+Check condition of Student / Fan Seating area for existing damage. - 4.
 At least one top level administrator shall attend each tournament game (the principal and/or an assistant).
 This administrator is to identify him/herself to the site director who can issue him/her some proper identifying tag or badge.
-Principals are to notify the CIAC central office when administrators other than him/herself or an assistant will fulfill this responsibility.

-B. During a Game

-- 1. Observe your team personnel, coach and assistant coach(es) and your fans that all is in good taste and good sportsmanship. - 2.
+Principals are to notify the CIAC central office when administrators other than him/herself or an assistant will fulfill this responsibility. - B. During a Game - 1.
+Observe your team personnel, coach, assistant coach and your fans that all is in good taste and good sportsmanship. - 2.
 Assist the site director and game authorities if any unpleasantness or incident(s) occur.